giangnguyen2412/table-qa-plan-of-sqs-TMLR2025/README.md

 sh
 ```

-Experiment 3: Decision-making - `Given an explanation, is the model prediction correct?
+Experiment 3: Model Prediction Debugging - `Given an explanation, is the model prediction correct?
 Answer with 'Yes' or 'No'`

 ```
 sh